mtrunkat/bookmarklet/README.md

 | image_width   | integer | minimal width of images  |
 | image_height  | integer | minimal height of images |

+And here is the full code of the bookmarklet button (for details see example.html):

 ```html
 	Drag and drop this <a href="javascript: